How to Write a WINNING Resume in 2021 | Your Ultimate CV Guide

 So I retraced our steps, and noted down each phase of the CV writing journey, clearly outlining key decisions we took.

 The result is this Ultimate CV Writing Guide.

 This guide is so detailed, we actually use it to train our OWN team of professional writers.

 And now, we’re opening up our secret CV writing playbook to you as well.

-Follow the below steps, and you too will have a killer CV that lands you interview after interview.
+Follow the steps below, and you too will have a brilliant CV that lands you interview after interview.

 |NOTE: While we’ve tailored this Guide for jobseekers in Singapore, our tips are general enough for job applicants all around the world.|

 Ultimate Guide on How to Write a Resume

 - What’s the Difference between CV and Resume?